David Cobb (Massachusetts politician)

-David Cobb (September 14, 1748 – April 17, 1830) was a Massachusetts physician, military officer, jurist, and politician who served as a U.S. Congressman for Massachusetts's at-large congressional seat.
+David Cobb (September 14, 1748 – April 17, 1830) was a Massachusetts medical doctor, military officer, jurist, and politician who served as a U.S. Congressman for Massachusetts's at-large congressional seat.

 Biography

 Born in Attleborough in the Province of Massachusetts Bay on September 14, 1748, Cobb graduated from Harvard College in 1766.
 He studied medicine in Boston and afterward practiced in Taunton.
 He was a member of the Massachusetts Provincial Congress in 1775; lieutenant colonel of Jackson's regiment in 1777 and 1778, serving in Rhode Island and New Jersey; was aide-de-camp on the staff of General George Washington; appointed major general of militia in 1786 and rendered conspicuous service during Shays' Rebellion.
 He was a charter member of the American Academy of Arts and Sciences in 1780.
 Cobb was also admitted as an original member of the Society of the Cincinnati in the state of Massachusetts at the conclusion of the war.